HeavyMedl/heavymedl.github.io/src/content/blog/center-for-kids-who-cant-code-good.md

 The community's superpower is its structure and pacing.
 We're not picking and solving random LeetCode problems; we follow existing curricula from giants in the online learning space.
 This provides structure and a linear sequence of topics that can be digested slowly.

 The goal is deep learning through the slow digestion of complex topics.
-There is merit in cramming for coding interviews, but ultimately, you get a deeper, more second-nature understanding of a topic through contemplation, the discipline of repeated practice, and positive reinforcement over longer periods.
+While cramming for coding interviews has merit, ultimately, you get a deeper, more second-nature understanding of a topic through contemplation, the discipline of repeated practice, and positive reinforcement over longer periods.

 If you're interested, you're invited.
 All levels of experience and languages are welcome.